 The first twelve placed skiers based on the results of the preliminary round, shall be qualified to ski in the final round of that event.
 There shall be no differentiation between individual skiers and team skiers.
 In the case of a tie for any position which may result in more than twelve skiers going through to the final round there will be a run-off between the tied skiers so that only twelve skiers go into the finals.
 The run-off score(s) shall not be used for the Final Round starting list (where all those tied skiers shall be drawn randomly).
+Nor shall the first round run off scores be used to place the skier in the finals.

+drawn randomly).
 Nor shall the first-round run-off scores be used to place the skier in the finals.
 Skiers tied on score in the final round, not in a medal position, will be listed as tied in the final results.